cogell/nosh--jazz/docs/migrating-data.md

 # Migrating Data

+## Schema Changes Queuing up new Server Worker Tasks!!!

+when a recipe schema is updated, we may need to queue up a new server worker task to gather new data

+- (whatever we use to queue up server tasks after offline could work here too)

 ## Actions that DON'T require a migration

 - if you add a new field to the schema, you need to migrate the data